-Attractive ways of obtaining a visa to work in Germany have been created for IT experts outside the European Union (so-called third countries).
+Attractive ways of obtaining a visa to work in Germany have been created for IT experts outside the European Union (so-called "third countries").

 If you are an IT graduate with a specific job offer, you may obtain the EU Blue Card.
-This is a particularly popular residence permit that brings you many advantages.
+This is a particularly popular residence permit that comes with many advantages.
 You can then apply for a permanent residence permit in Germany in less than three years.
 You may qualify for other types of visas as an IT specialist, such as the work visa for qualified professionals for the purpose of employment.
 You can also obtain it if you have acquired your IT skills through vocational training.

-Do you have no formal vocational qualification or university degree, but you do have enthusiasm and proven expertise in the field which you work in?
+Do you have no formal vocational qualification or university degree, but you do have enthusiasm and proven expertise in the field you work in?
 If so, your professional experience and theoretical knowledge may be sufficient for you to obtain a visa as a skilled IT worker in Germany.